mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

          = P(e₁|X₁)·P(X₁) /P(e₁)
 ```

 We're interested over X₁. e₁ is not a variable.
-Anything that does not involve X₁ we can just remove if it's just multiplied in.
+Anything that does not involve X₁ we can just remove if it's just multiplied in, because this constant *e₁* is present for each value of x₁.
 It say it's proportional to this.

+And I can do the computation being off by that constant and then renormalize at the end.

 ```bash
 P(x₁|e₁) = P(x₁,e₁)/P(e₁)